blaenk/site/input/notes/browser-extensions.markdown

 Extensions can communicate with servers or other pages via content scripts or cross-origin XMLHttpRequests.

-Extensions can add to the Chrome UI by way of _browser actions_ or _page actions_.
+Extensions can add to the browser UI by way of _browser actions_ or _page actions_.
 An extension can have only one of them or none at all.

 A _browser action_ is for actions that make sense for any page (e.g. an ad blocker), while a _page action_ is for actions that only makes sense for certain pages.